Memorable Manitobans: Benjamin Jones Hales (1868-1945)

 Educator, author, naturalist.

 Born at Peterborough, Ontario on 24 November 1868, he was educated as a lawyer and teacher.
 He came to Manitoba and taught at MacGregor School (c1899) and Hartney School (1901-1905) before moving to Brandon as Principal of the Brandon Normal School, serving from 1907 to June 1938.
 He was President of the Manitoba Educational Association (1931-1932).
-He also served as a Brandon city alderman from 1920 to 1923, and Chair of the Brandon Parks Board for 19 years.
+He also served as a Brandon city alderman (1920-1923) and Chair of the Brandon Parks Board for 19 years.

 On 14 April 1900, he married Elizabeth Ida Lewis (1864-1943) at Winnipeg.
 They had a daughter, Marion Margaret Hales Doig.
 A keen naturalist, Hales amassed a substantial collection of Manitoba plants and animals which, in 1913, became the basis for the B. J. Hales Museum of Natural History, now held at the Brandon General Museum.
-For many years he had a summer cottage on Lake Manitoba, and he travelled widely through the province, collecting specimens.
-He published the book Forests and Trees (1919) on the trees of western Manitoba.
+For many years he had a summer cottage on the north shore of Clear Lake and he travelled widely through the province, collecting specimens.
+He published three books on the natural resources of the west: Selected Western Flora: Manitoba, Saskatchewan, Alberta (c1915), Forests and Trees (1919), and Prairie Birds (1927).

 1901 Canada census, Automated Genealogy.